-While the amount of outstanding loan balances has increased over the last several years, as illustrated in Chart 2, the Authority has continued to maintain a low default rate.
+While the amount of outstanding loan balances has increased over the last several years, as illustrated in Chart 3, the Authority has continued to maintain a low default rate.
 Due to its mission, the Authority strives to not write off loans and offers loan modifications to borrowers where possible.
 The Authority will generally write off outstanding loan balances after 180 days have passed with no payment.
-During fiscal year 2016 there was a slight increase in the loan default rate; however, the default rate is still below the Authority's performance metric of two percent.
+During fiscal year 2017, there was a decrease in the loan default rate, which remains below the Authority's performance metric of two percent.